Tulungagung-Developer/finote/README.md

 ## Requirements

-Before you can run the Finote Backend, make sure you have the following prerequisites installed on your system:
+Before you can run the Finote, make sure you have the following prerequisites installed on your system:

 1. Node.js (version 20.15.1 or higher) (this project includes the asdf version manager)
 2. Yarn (version 1.22.19 or higher)